Tarocchi Francesi (The Anonymous Tarot de Paris) Restored by Il Museo dei Tarocchi

 For some reason, the deck’s creator failed to put his name on it.
 The Two and Three of Cups have Faict a Paris Par (Made in Paris by) running up the left side.
 There’s room on the right side for the printer’s name, so its omission is mysterious.
 There’s evidence that he was making cards in Paris about 1650 at the same time as Jacques Vievil and Jean Noblet.
 It’s hard to imagine who, if anyone, actually used this deck.
 Since the cards display influences from several countries, perhaps the printer hoped to produce an international deck that would transcend borders and sweep throughout Europe.
 (Read more about this in the Comments below.)

 The suit cards are a jumble of influences from Italy, Spain and Germany.
 The swords are curved scimitars and the batons are rough branches.
 The Aces depict a rearing animal holding a flag with the suit symbol.
 The coins display the arms of various cities and noble families from throughout Europe.
 Intriguingly, the Three of Coins (Shown at bottom) has a magical seal covered in sigils, hinting that there might be other occult references in this deck.
+(As someone pointed out in the comments below, I Iet my imagination run away with me here.
+It’s actually a coat of arms on the 3 of Coins, and it’s doubtful the printer was hiding a secret code in the deck.)
 Many court cards resemble their Tarot de Marseille counterparts.
 All of them are in motion and have definite personalities.
 I’m very happy to see so many strong women in this deck, from the sassy Empress to the Amazon Queen of Swords.

 The trump cards are named and numbered as in the standard Tarot de Marseille pattern, but many are unique.
 Il Bagatto (center back wearing ass’s ears) is playing a game with beareded men, rather than children, as in some early Italian cards.
 Under the table, a monkey scratches a dog’s back.
 The Popess holds her book away from her body with her fingertips as if it were something disgusting she hated to touch.
 The Moon depicts a man with a harp serenading a naked woman on her balcony.
 The Sun card show a woman with very long hair looking in a mirror held by a monkey, with what seems to be an Ace of Batons behind her.